Who We Are

 Who We Serve

 AGE's leaders, employees, and volunteers are passionate advocates for older adults and those who care for them.
 We believe that aging cuts across all socioeconomic levels, touching everyone at some point in their lives.
 Through education, advocacy, and support, AGE empowers the community to access resources that protect and improve the quality of life for everyone along the lifetime spectrum.
 Many of our services are free or low-cost, and AGE has a special concern for providing services to the poor.

 AGE of Central Texas was founded in 1986 by Bert Kruger Smith and Willie Kocurek.
 Their vision was to house under one roof a consortium of organizations that provided services to older adults.
-Over 25 years, AGE and its programs have evolved organically to serve the pressing needs surrounding older adults and those who care for them.
+During the past 30 years, AGE and its programs have evolved organically to serve the pressing needs surrounding older adults and those who care for them.
 In addition to developing its own programs based on the community's greatest needs, AGE has quietly gone about saving small programs that otherwise might have failed, bringing them into the AGE fold where they have thrived alongside established programs.

 AGE of Central Texas' adult day health care centers are a totally unique resource in greater Austin.
 With more than 50 years of combined experience among the full-time nursing and professional staff, specializing in care of people with Alzheimer's and memory loss, AGE provides respite to caregivers, and socialization to older adults.